 How to create a WAX Cloud Wallet account

 Inside the wallet, you can find a lot of information.
-Your account name, for example, can be found at the top part of the wallet (and it always ends with ‘.wam’).
-In the image above, you can see where you account name is located exactly.
+Your account name, for example, can be found at the top right part of the wallet (and it always ends with ‘.wam’).
+In the image to the left, you can see where your account name is located exactly.

-This newly created WAX account already has some resources staked to it (see this article for more information on staking), but does not have any funds.
-This means, that before you are able to fully use your WAX account, you will have to add some funds to it.
+This newly created WAX account already has some resources staked to it (see this article for more information on staking), which means you can perform a couple of transactions every day, but it does not contain any funds.
+This means, that before you are able to fully use your WAX account, you will have to add some funds/WAX to it.
 We will explain how to do so in the next section.

 Funding the account